reallyli/laravel-repository/README.md

 # Laravel Repository

 Laravel Repository is a package for Laravel 5.7 which is used to abstract the database layer.
 This makes applications much easier to maintain.

-**The main differnece between this and others is:**
+**The main differnece between this project and others is:**
 * use eloquent model as an entity
-* put the business logic into eloquent model
+* put business logic into eloquent model
 * always use repository to persist eloquent model, `$repository->save($model)`;
 * don't call `$model->save, $model->update, $model->delete`, etc... persistence method directly, always use `$repository->save($model)`